in

 SKILLS AND ABILITIES:

-Experience with litigation and expert knowledge of pleadings and what deadlines they trigger.
+Experience with litigation and expert knowledge of pleadings and the deadlines they trigger.

 Experience with leading, mentoring, coaching, or training others.